igoldshm/MonetGAN-model/Perceptual Loss Experiment.md

 | ![Identity lambda = 1.5, Cycle_lambda = 10, adversarial_lambda = 1](epoch_195_Cycle_10_Identity_1.5_VGG_0.png)       | ![Identity lambda = 4.5, Cycle_lambda = 10, adversarial_lambda = 1](epoch_195_Cycle_10_Identity_4.5_VGG_0.png)   |
 # FID Score
 # Conclusion
+We initially expected perceptual loss to improve stylization, but the results showed otherwise.
+As seen in the left image, adding perceptual loss actually made the generated painting look more realistic.
+This likely happened because the VGG-19 model, which the loss is based on, was trained on real-world photos and tends to emphasize photo-realistic features rather than painterly styles.